Lela Tsurtsumia

-Lela Tsurtsumia (ლელა წურწუმია) (born 12 February 1969) is a Georgian singer and actress.
+Lela Tsurtsumia (ლელა წურწუმია; born - 12 February 1969) is a Georgian singer and actress.
 Born and raised in Tbilisi, she graduated from Shota Rustaveli Theatre and Film University.
 She sings in Georgian, Megrelian and Laz languages.

 Life and career

-Tsurtsumia has been active in music since the age of five and has been working with vocal teachers.
-Theatrical education helped her to create an individual musical image and manner.
+Lela Tsurtsumia was born on 12 February 1969 in Tbilisi.
+She began her musical journey at age five under vocal training.

-In 1996–1999, Lela became a singer in ensemble "Taigouli".
-She started performing songs at the restaurant "Europa" where she met her future manager and husband Kakha Mamulashvili.
+From 1996 to 1999, Lela was a singer in the ensemble Taigouli.
+She started performing songs at the restaurant Europa, where she met her future husband and manager Kakha Mamulashvili.
 Her concert in 2000 was the first show concert in Georgia held by a Georgian singer.

-In 2002, Tsurtsumia had another successful show at Tbilisi Sport Hall, with more than 25,000 spectators attending the show, arecord.
-Another record was set in 2004, when she released the popular album Suleli Tsvima ("Crazy Rain"), which sold more than 60,000 copies in Georgia.
-Tsurtsumia also has sold more than 10,000 albums abroad, in Israel, the U.S., and Russia.
+In 2002, Tsurtsumia had another show at Tbilisi Sports Palace, with more than 25,000 spectators attending the show.
+Another record was set in 2003, when she released the album Suleli Tsvima (Stupid Rain), which sold more than 60,000 copies in Georgia.
+Tsurtsumia also released albums abroad, in the U.S. and Israel.

-Tsurtsumia's songs are covered in other countries.
-In Armenia she's so popular, that songs like "Samba" and "Love Story" charted No. 1 in the country and were covered by Armenian singers.

-After 2006, Tsurtsumia appeared on stage only with her live jazz band.

-On 11 August 2006, she had a live concert in Zugdidi in front of more than 40,000 people.
+In 2006, Tsurtsumia appeared on stage with her live jazz band and had a live concert in Zugdidi in front of more than 40,000 people.

 In 2007, Tsurtsumia signed with the label Art Lend and her albums were distributed on some European e-stores, such as The Orchard.